JHU-PL-Lab/www-pl/ocaml/index.md

 	- Mac with Homebrew (make sure you first do a `brew update` before this): `brew install gpatch; brew install opam`
 -   For Windows you should use WSL2, the Windows Subsystem for Linux.
 It creates a Linux-like system from within Windows.
     - Once you install [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/) you will be able to follow the Linux Ubuntu install instructions linked above.
-       - Note that your WSL2 Ubuntu needs the C compiler and tools for the `opam` install to work; the following Linux shell command will get you those: `sudo apt install make m4 gcc zip unzip bubblewrap`.
+       - Note that your WSL2 Ubuntu needs the C compiler and tools for the `opam` install to work; the following Linux shell command will get you those: `sudo apt update && sudo apt install make m4 gcc zip unzip bubblewrap`.
        - You can still use your Windows install of VSCode to edit files by using the [VSCode Remote WSL Extension](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) -- it will connect the Windows editor to the underlying WSL2 subsystem.
 See below where VSCode is described for details on how to set this up.
     -  WSL2 has been working well for most people, but another option is to set up a Linux VM on your Windows box, and then set up a Linux install of OCaml within the VM.
 There are many good tutorials on how to build a Linux VM, [here is one of them](https://www.lifewire.com/run-ubuntu-within-windows-virtualbox-2202098).
 Once your virtual Linux box is set up, you can follow the `opam` Linux install instructions.